TimWillebrands/use-communal-state/README.md

 # use-communal-state

-An exploration trying to merge the react-query syntax with a networking layer based on yjs.
+An exploration trying to marry the react-query caching/state-management style with a networking layer based on yjs.
 Synchronising state across multiple clients without a specialised backend.

 Allowing a style/syntax like this: